mahimiza/Tap-the-Enemy---Mini-Game/README.md

-# Tap-the-Frog---Mini-Game
+# Tap-the-Enemy---Mini-Game
-Tap the Frog, based on the app of the same name, is a mini game where the user scores by clicking or tapping on frogs as fast as they can.
+Tap the Enemy, based on the app of the "tap the frog", is a mini game where the user scores by clicking or tapping on frogs as fast as they can.